-Included in our 2010 annual consolidated financial statements, as well as in our 2010 annual MD&A, we have identified the accounting policies under GAAP and estimates that are critical to the understanding of our business and to our results of operations.
+Our 2010 annual consolidated financial statements and MD&A outline our accounting policies under GAAP and the estimates that were critical to the understanding of our business and to our results of operations.
 On January 1, 2011, with the adoption of IFRS, we updated our critical accounting policies and estimates.
-See notes 2 and 3 of our March 31, 2011 unaudited interim consolidated financial statements for a description of our adoption of IFRS and a detailed discussion regarding our significant accounting policies and the application of critical accounting estimates and judgments.
+See notes 2 and 3 of our March 31, 2011 unaudited interim consolidated financial statements for a description of our adoption of IFRS and a detailed discussion regarding our significant accounting policies and the application of critical accounting estimates.